 But there is also evidence that lactating women absorb less alcohol into their systems than non-lactating women.
 So while this is not a free pass to drink more, you can rest assured that your body has some biological defense mechanisms against you getting too much alcohol passed to your baby in milk.

 Myth #4: Drinking certain alcohol will help with milk production.

 This is a longstanding practice that goes way back to around 2000 B.C.
-Back then, the ancient Sumerians prescribed beer and fenugreek, anise, and oatmeal to breastfeeding mothers to increase milk production.
+The ancient Sumerians prescribed beer and fenugreek, anise, and oatmeal to breastfeeding mothers to increase milk production.
 And some studies support the notion that beer does stimulate prolactin secretion, thus boosting milk production.
 However, it isn’t due to the beer’s alcohol content.
-In fact, it’s the polysaccharide in barley that stimulates prolactin.
-Thus the milk production boost can be achieved by non-alcoholic beer.
+It’s the polysaccharide in barley that stimulates prolactin.
+Thus you can achieve the milk production boost through non-alcoholic beer.

 Myth #5: Alcohol in breastmilk will help baby sleep more.